Mikołaj Olędzki

-Mikołaj Olędzki (born 8 November 1998) is Polish rugby league footballer who plays as a for the Leeds Rhinos in the Super League and the England national rugby league team (qualifying via residency).
+Mikołaj Olędzki (born 8 November 1998) is England international rugby league footballer who plays as a for the Perth Bears in the NRL.

 In his early career, Olędzki spent time on loan from Leeds at Bradford Bulls and Featherstone Rovers in the Championship.

 Background

 Olędzki was born in Gdańsk.
 He then moved to the UK when he was nine years old.
 Olędzki's family settled initially in Corby, Northamptonshire.
 He then began to excel at swimming, appearing for Northamptonshire's county team from a young age.
 But when they moved closer to his uncle in Leeds, he discovered rugby league.

 Olędzki is the second Polish-born player in the Super League, following Grzegorz Kacała in 1996.

 Playing career

 Leeds Rhinos

 In 2017, he made his début for Leeds against Doncaster in the fifth round of the Challenge Cup, scoring a try in the 63rd minute of a 64–28 win.
 On 17 October 2020, he played in the 2020 Challenge Cup Final victory for Leeds over Salford at Wembley Stadium.

 He played a total of 15 games for Leeds in the 2021 Super League season including the club's 36–8 loss against St Helens in the semi-final.

 On 24 September 2022, he played for Leeds in their 24-12 loss to St Helens RFC in the 2022 Super League Grand Final.